-La Trobe has been one of Australia's pioneering universities for forty years.
+La Trobe has been one of Australia's pioneering universities for over forty-five years.
 Discover our unique history, including our motto and coat of arms.

 Celebrating over 40 years of history

 In 1967, 552 students enrolled at La Trobe University, the third University to open in Victoria.